-Australian indigenous leaders expected to make historic proposals - BBC News
+Indigenous Australians want 'voice', treaty

 "Hopefully in the next 10 years things can turn around for the better," he told the BBC.

-The idea of changing Australia's founding document has not held universal support.

-Seven delegates from the states of Victoria and New South Wales abandoned the summit on Thursday, claiming organisers were focusing too much on constitutional recognition.
+On Thursday, seven delegates from the states of Victoria and New South Wales abandoned the summit over fears it was focusing too much on constitutional recognition.

 "We as sovereign First Nations people reject constitutional recognition," Victorian delegate Lydia Thorpe told reporters.